d-002/rankedprofs/README.md

 ## Files organization:

-files/folder for each teacher
+files/teachers/folder for each teacher
+./votes folder:
--> one file per account with gradings for this teacher, integers per line
+-> one file per account with gradings for this teacher, integers per line ./images folder:
+-> a pfp and a banner image

 files/accounts
 -> one file per account, contains encrypted password, temporary hash with expiration date

 files/teachers.txt: all the teachers names

-files/images, folder with teachers pfp (can be zoomed in in the app of course :D), and backup one

 ## Features

 rank

+can show teachers pfp in fullscreen of course :)

 adjective depending on the results per category